hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-compute-ops-management-api-in-just-3mn.md

 Log in to your Postman account and, from the search bar, look for the collection “Compute Ops Management”  and select from the list, the one from our Community contributor, Lionel Jullien’s (lio@hpe.com) public workspace.

->Note: You can link [here](https://www.postman.com/jullienl/workspace/lionel-jullien-s-public-workspace/collection/991177-a2b4838f-3e9d-4047-b02f-f813b73a6724?ctx=documentation) directly.
+>Note: You can access it directly from [here](https://www.postman.com/jullienl/workspace/lionel-jullien-s-public-workspace/collection/991177-a2b4838f-3e9d-4047-b02f-f813b73a6724?ctx=documentation) directly.

 ## Step 3 - Fork the existing HPE GreenLake Compute Ops management collection

 You can fork Lionel’s COM collection into your Postman workspace, which is very similar to a GitHub fork operation.
 This will copy the content of the collection to your workspace, and maintain a link to the source, which would allow you to get updates (if Lionel does update his collection), or contribute to Lionel’s collection by opening a Pull Request (PR) if you have made changes to the collection.
 After you fork his collection, you can work on your own copy in your Postman workspace.

->Note: You might not be able to fork a collection from Postman if it is hosted on a free account, and it has reached the maximum number of allowed forks.
-In that case, export the collection and import it into your own workspace.
+>Note: You can also export the collection and import it into your own workspace.

 ## Step 4 - Prepare your COM environment